 Serving Tips, Meal Prep, and FAQs

+Use a wide ceramic bowl for even heating.
+Layer your ingredients: cottage cheese, sauce, toppings, and shredded cheese, then cover loosely with a microwave-safe lid or plate.
 Heat on high for 1½ to 2 minutes.
-For a slightly crispier top, remove the cover and microwave for an additional 15–30 seconds.
+For a melted, slightly crispier top, uncover and microwave for an additional 15–30 seconds.

-It won’t achieve that broiled crunch, but the cheese melts nicely, making it an ideal quick lunch or late-night bite.
+While it won’t match the broiled finish, the cheese melts nicely, making it a perfect quick lunch or late-night bite.

 How to Serve & Store Your Cottage Cheese Pizza Bowl

-The beauty of the cottage cheese pizza bowl is how easily it fits into your routine.
+The beauty of this recipe is how easily it fits into your routine.
 It’s perfect as:

 - A quick lunch after a workout.